Humankind’s

 The Polynesians believed the fountain to be located on Hawaii.

-a Greek historian from the 5th century BC attributed the longevity of
+a Greek historian, attributed the longevity of

 In the Alexander romance, a collection of